arianaberger/time-tracker-app-js/NOTES.md

 + deleted clients from DB! and added owner to project
 + added owner to projects

+07.11.18
++ changed some formatting for projects page and added time entries for that project

 - project has an owner and collaborators (use STI)
 - user can have an avatar (paperclip gem?)

+- add CSS for errors/notifications
 - add total hours worked to project show page
 - add an entry which adds that project to your list > client is not correct for project!
 - time of entries doesn't seem to be in proper order